umarniz/video-quickstart-android/README.md

 The adoption of APK splits requires developers to submit multiple APKs to the Play Store.
 Refer to [Google’s documentation](https://developer.android.com/google/play/publishing/multiple-apks.html) for how to support this in your application.

 ## Troubleshooting Audio
 The following sections provide guidance on how to ensure optimal audio quality in your applications.
+Results may vary when using APIs within the `org.webrtc` package.
+While we expose these APIs we do not actively test their usage.

 ### Configuring AudioManager
 The following snippet shows how to configure